bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 | **Atomic Layer Deposition (ALD)** | High | Precise control, conformal coating | Slow, costly |
 | **Plasma-Enhanced Chemical Vapor Deposition (PECVD)** | High | Well-suited for SiN-based optics | May introduce stress in layers |

-For **PhotoniX**, **ALD is the best choice** due to its **high uniformity and precision**, ensuring **low-loss coatings for quantum applications**.
+For **Qubitron**, **ALD is the best choice** due to its **high uniformity and precision**, ensuring **low-loss coatings for quantum applications**.

 ---

-# Correctly identified the key considerations and suitable materials for PhotoniX at 1550nm.
+# Correctly identified the key considerations and suitable materials for Qubitron at 1550nm.
 ALD is indeed a good choice for the deposition technique due to its precision and uniformity.

 Let's now move on to simulating coupling efficiency.
 This is a crucial step to validate our design choices and ensure that we achieve the desired performance.